List of Hollyoaks characters introduced in 2017: Darcy Wilde

+Lynette Drinkwell

-Lynette DrinkwellLynette Drinkwell, played by Amy Robbins, made her first appearance on 22 March 2017.
+Lynette Drinkwell, played by Amy Robbins, made her first appearance on 22 March 2017.
 The character had been alluded to before, but never seen.
 Her introduction was reported in the 11–24 March 2017 edition of Soaplife.
 Robbins' casting was announced on 12 March.
 Lynette is Scott Drinkwell's (Ross Adams) adoptive mother, and Diane Hutchinson's (Alex Fletcher) sister.
 Lynette will come to the village to support Scott following John Paul McQueen's (James Sutton) departure, however she will become worried after Scott drinks "one too many".
 Jack Tomlin of Digital Spy added that Lynette is also in possession of some "life-changing news..."
-Ross Adams, who plays Scott, said that Lynette "is a larger-than-life character - she's quite brash and feisty, and confident.
+Ross Adams, who plays Scott, said that Lynette "is a larger-than-life character – she's quite brash and feisty, and confident.
 I think Scott has modelled himself on her a little bit."

 Lynette first appears to comfort Scott following the departure of John Paul, who Scott held affections for.
 When Scott accuses Diane of having an affair with his father, Lynette reveals that while married to her, Scott's father had an affair with another woman who is Scott's biological mother.
 Scott is devastated and disappears so Lynette decides to return home.
 As she prepares to leave, Scott returns and explains that he is not upset as Lynette will always be his "real mother".
 A few weeks later, Scott meets with Lynette to find out more information about his adoption and she gives him a letter from his biological mother.
 Scott soon realises that Lynette wrote the letter and he asks her to leave.
 Before she leaves, Lynette tells him that his biological mother's name is Maggie (Michelle Holmes).